itshabeeb/Speed-Sign-Board-Detection-Speed-Control/README.md

 ## Software Components

 - **Python** - Used for implementing Deep Learning Logic and Motor Control Logic
-- **YOLO** - A Real-time object detection system used for identifying signboards.
+- **YOLOv11** - A Real-time object detection system used for identifying signboards.
 We utilize Ultralytics YOLOv8 implementation of YOLO for inference.
 - **OpenCV** - used for video processing tasks, for reading from the live camera, pre-processing frames for the YOLO Model, and potentially draw bounding boxes around the detected signs.
 - **gpiozero** - used for interfacing with Raspberry Pi's GPIO Pin, which is used to control the car's motors.
 ## Installation Steps